libp2p/specs/pubsub/README.md

 number that is unique among messages originating from each given peer.
-No two messages on a pubsub topic from the same peer should have the same `seqno` value, however messages from different peers may have the same sequence number, so this number alone cannot be used to address messages.
-Notably the 'timecache' in use by the go implementation contains a `message_id`, which is constructed from the concatenation of the `seqno` and the `from` fields.
-This `message_id` is then unique among messages.
-It was also proposed in [#116](https://github.com/libp2p/specs/issues/116) to use a `message_hash`, however, it was noted: "a potential caveat with using hashes instead of seqnos: the peer won't be able to send identical messages (e.g. keepalives) within the timecache interval, as they will get rejected as duplicates."
+No two messages on a pubsub topic from the same peer should have the same `seqno` value, however messages from different peers may have the same sequence number, so this number alone cannot be used to address messages by origin-stamping.

 The `topicIDs` field specifies a set of topics that this message is being published to.